 - You have reviewed this Platform Agreement and the Terms.

 You must provide certain Merchant Data to apply for and maintain a Merchant Account and any Services.
-Merchant Data may include registered business name, business address, ownership details, contact information including email and phone number, tax identification number, the nature of the business, financial information, details for your Linked Accounts, and other business information that we may require or request from time to time.
+Merchant Data may include registered business name, business address, ownership details, contact information including email and phone number, tax identification number, the nature of the business, financial information, details for your Linked Accounts, and other business information that we or our payment partner may require or request from time to time.

 You must also provide certain Personal Data including the names, contact information, personal addresses, social security numbers, and dates of birth of Beneficial Owners, and Control Persons.
 You may also be required to provide certain documentary information used to verify Merchant data, including corporate registration certificate, proof of address, or personal identification.

 You must connect at least one Linked Account to use our Payments services.
 If you have only one Linked Account, it must be your Operating Account.
 You authorize us and our payment partners to verify that the account details you provided for your Linked Account are correct and the Linked Account belongs to you by initiating a microdeposit to and corresponding debit from the Linked Account via ACH or by other similar means.

 To help the government fight the funding of terrorism and money laundering activities, U.S. federal law requires that financial institutions obtain, verify, and record Merchant data and Personal Data identifying companies and their Beneficial Owners and Control Persons.
 You agree to provide the required information to open and maintain your Merchant Account and agree to keep such information current.
 This information may be shared with Program Partners and Third-Party Service Providers for these purposes.
 You may be required to verify information previously provided or provide additional information in the course of applying for or receiving certain Services.